 The investment adds an additional $40 million to a previously announced $183 million investment to support a future mid-size vehicle program.

 The remaining $127 million will support the production of a second mid-size vehicle.

 GM said timing and product specifications for both programs will be shared closer to start-of-production.

 "Today's announcement recognizes the commitment of Spring Hill employees and leadership," Mark Reuss, president of GM North America, said in a release.
 "As a team, they draw upon the plant's unique heritage and dedicated work force to deliver top quality for our customers."

 "We're very thankful to General Motors.
 We're very thankful to this workforce and we are looking forward to the future here in Middle Tennessee," said Herron.

-Last summer, workers began making the Chevy Equinox at the Maury County plant, located about 40 miles south of Nashville.
+Last fall, workers began making the Chevy Equinox at the Maury County plant, located about 40 miles south of Nashville.

 1306 N. Broadway NE Knoxville,